 Michael J Rennie Oral Communication Prize

-The Universities of Dundee and Nottingham jointly fund this award for the best oral communication by an Early Career Researcher.
+The Universities of Dundee and Nottingham jointly funded this award for the best oral communication by an Early Career Researcher from 2017 to 2025 in memory of Michael J Rennie.
+There was a £200 prize, a certificate and a ceramic medal.

 Who was Michael J Rennie?